Marzoug-Nabil/Marzoug_Nabil_Portfolio/README.md

 - Technologies Used: Python, numpy, pandas, Power BI, matplotlib, seaborn.
 - Notbooks: You can join all the projects in my github profile [Here](https://github.com/Marzoug-Nabil?tab=repositories)

-### Computer vision project
+### Computer vision projects

-- Description: Skin cancer is one of the most common types of cancer worldwide.
-Early detection of skin lesions can greatly improve patient outcomes.
-In this research, we use the Skin Cancer dataset of images to develop a deep learning model to classify skin lesions.
+- Description: Throughout my journey, I have actively engaged in numerous computer vision projects, each presenting unique challenges and opportunities.
+These projects have allowed me to explore and apply a diverse range of techniques and methodologies in the field of computer vision.
+From classical computer vision approaches like image filtering, edge detection, and feature extraction, to modern deep learning techniques such as convolutional neural networks (CNNs) and transfer learning, I have delved into a rich spectrum of methodologies.

 - Technologies: Python, Tensorflow, matplotlib, scikit-learn...
 - Key Features: Inceptionv3, Resnet
-- Notbook: Join the Notbook file [Here](https://github.com/Marzoug-Nabil/Skin-cancer-classification-Inceptionv3-Vs-Resnet-)
+- Notbook: Join the Notbooks files from [Here](https://github.com/Marzoug-Nabil?tab=repositories)

 [Add additional project sections as needed.]